xians-su/1min-relay/README.md

 - **Docker Support**: Deploy easily with Docker for fast and consistent setup.
 - **Document Support**: Supports document uploads for enhanced functionality.
 Some include .docx, .pdf, .txt, .yaml and etc.
 - **Image Upload**: Supports image uploads for enhanced functionality.
+- **ARM64 and AMD64 Support**: Compatible with both ARM64 and AMD64 architectures.

 ## Installation: